zauberzeug/air-link/README.md

 ### Testing Locally

 1. Start On Air server with `./main.py`.
-2. Start Air Admin locally with `./main.py` (and let it point to the local On Air server "localhost").
+2. Start Air Link locally with `./main.py` (and let it point to the local On Air server "localhost").
 3. Establish an SSH connection to your local machine via proxy jump over the On Air server: `ssh -J zauberzeug/rodja@localhost:2222 rodja@localhost`.

 ### Formatting